EmileSonneveld/CTT-editor/README.md

 CTT-editor
 ==========

-Concurrent task tree editor
+Concurrent Task Tree editor

 A straightforward way to write CTTs in plain text, with a fast visualiser.

 TODO:
 -----
-Be able to refer to tasks defined in another file.
+- Be able to refer to tasks defined in another file.
-Generate enabled task sets
+- Generate enabled task sets
 	- Check more cases with Disabling task
 	- Allow to collapse []>> operators
 	- Slide 11, how does second way to interpret an [optional-task] work?
-Generate HTML pages from CTT
+- Generate HTML pages from CTT
-Check CTT on problems:
+- Check CTT on problems:
 	- Syntax in text file
 	- exercise 1: A looping task without deactivation
 	- exercise 2: Or operations [] between optional tasks
 	- exercise 3: Ambiguity in order of operations
 	- exercise 4: Select task, before something is shown
 	- exercise 6: UI specific words, like 'click'

 Some things I learned: